-Sales of self-manufactured products of the Company's subsidiaries in the Mainland China are subject to VAT.
-The applicable tax rate for domestic sales has changed from 16% to 13% since April 2019.
+Sales of self-manufactured products of the Company's subsidiaries in the Mainland China and Thailand are subject to VAT.
+The applicable tax rate for PRC domestic sales is 13%.
+The applicable tax rate for Thailand domestic sales is 7%.